AdobeDocs/campaign-standard.en/help/automating/using/external-api.md

 ![](assets/wf_externalAPI.png)

-The **[!UICONTROL External API]** activity brings data into the workflow from an **external system** via a **HTTP API** call.
+The **[!UICONTROL External API]** activity brings data into the workflow from an **external system** via an **HTTP API** call.

 The external system endpoints can be public API endpoints, customer management systems, or serverless application instances (e.g., [Adobe I/O Runtime](https://www.adobe.io/apis/experienceplatform/runtime.html)), to mention a few categories.

 >[!IMPORTANT]
 >
 >The customer will need to replace all beta External API activities with GA External API activities in their workflows.
 Workflows that use the beta version of External API will stop working in ACS 20.3.
->When replacing External API activities, simply add the new External API activity to the workflow, copy over the configuration details, then delete the old activity.
+>When replacing External API activities, add the new External API activity to the workflow, manually copy over the configuration details, then delete the old activity.
+Note: You will not be able to copy over header values as those are masked within the activity.
+>Next, reconfigure other activities in the workflow which point to and/or use data from the beta External API activity to point to and/or use data from the new External API activity instead.
+Examples of activities: email delivery (personalization fields), enrichment activity, etc.

 >[!NOTE]
 >